 Funeral Service Education students must complete all requirements for the Associate in Applied Science Degree within four semesters of initial enrollment in the FSE Program.
 The director of the program may grant an extension of three semesters.
 Students requesting an extension must have a cumulative 2.0 GPA.
+If a student receives a "D" or "F" at any time during the three semester extension, the student will not be allowed to continue in the program.
 Students who do not complete the Distance Learning Option within four semesters may not enroll in distance learning courses.
 Students who do not complete requirements in the specified time must repeat all FSE and BIO requirements.
 Persons convicted of a felony offense should contact their state board of funeral service regarding eligibility for licensure.